-2. Using a 7/16" socket and cordless/power drill, spin the manual override nut counterclockwise to retract
+2. Using a 7/16" socket and cordless/power drill, spin the manual override nut counterclockwise to retract the awning (Fig. 8).

 NOTE: A ratchet may also be used to turn the manual override nut.
 Using a ratchet will take a significant amount of time and should only be used if no cordless/power drill is available.